8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 The main M1 Finance Pie has 4 slices, which are Pies as well (see [M1 Finance](https://help.m1.com/hc/en-us/articles/115012405467-Invest-in-a-second-Pie) on how it works):

 1. [FI Experiments](#fi-exeriments) is a Pie for tracking the various asset allocations for testing purposes.
 This will be the last post with those in there as I believe I've learned what I can from that experiment.
-2. The initial purpose for this Pie was a way to save for purchases that are on a 5 to 7 year rotation; I have since changed my mental model, so, that's one reason why I stopped contributing to M1 Finance.
+2. The second Pie was for near-term (every 5 to 7 years) purchases, such as electronics; I’ve changed my mental model, and that's one reason I stopped contributing to M1 Finance.
 It uses the Mark 1 asset allocation.
-3. The initial purpose of the third Pie was to save up for insurance deductibles per [The Financial Order of Operations](/examinations/money-guy-foo/); again, I've changed my mental model and the cash portion of my portfolio should cover this effectively now.
+3. The initial purpose of the third Pie was to save up for insurance deductibles per [The Financial Order of Operations](/examinations/money-guy-foo/); again, I've changed my mental model and the cash portion of my portfolio should cover this now.
 The Pie uses the Mark 1 asset allocation.
 4. The initial purpose of the fourth Pie was to save up for [van-life](/experiences/van-life/), which is a long-term goal (over 7 years); therefore, it uses the Mark 0 asset allocation.

 Instead of contributing to the main Pie, I would choose a sub-Pie and buy it.
-In the beginning of my investing journey I wanted to be able to earmark money for specific purposes and this seemed like a logical way of doing it; now I'm starting to think of the securities in a more generic way, which renders this approach useless.
+In the beginning of my investing journey I wanted to be able to earmark money for specific purposes and this seemed like a logical way of doing it; now I'm starting to think of the securities in a more generic way, which renders this approach obsolete.
 Further, as I was saving for all these future purposes it was difficult for me to keep the portfolio in balance; for example, the value of the negative correlation assets is still high for where I want to be despite not putting more money into Pies with those securities.

 How did I adjust things?